List of Daredevil (TV series) characters: Maggie Grace

 Margaret "Maggie" Grace (portrayed by Joanne Whalley) is a nun who cares deeply about Murdock's safety.
 She is revealed to be Murdock's estranged mother.
 Isabella Pisacane portrays a young Maggie when she is a novitiate.

 Ray Nadeem

 Rahul "Ray" Nadeem (portrayed by Jay Ali) is an honest and ambitious FBI agent.
 An original character made for the series, he worked with Daredevil when it comes to dealing with Wilson Fisk and Benjamin Poindexter.
 After he was killed by Dex on Vanessa's orders, the information Ray gathered was forwarded to the authorities by Karen and Foggy, after they picked it up from Ray's wife.

 Ali was cast by March 2018.

 Benjamin "Dex" Poindexter

-Benjamin "Dex" Poindexter (portrayed by Wilson Bethel) is a psychopathic FBI agent who is able to use almost any object as a lethal projectile.
-Cameron Mann portrays a young Dex, while Conor Proft portrays him as a teenager.
+Benjamin Leonard "Dex" Poindexter (portrayed by Wilson Bethel) is a psychopathic FBI agent who is a highly skilled marksman capable of using almost any object as a lethal projectile.
+An orphan who underwent psychiatric treatment after impulsively killing his baseball coach, Dex joined the U.S. Army and later the FBI after the death of his therapist to adhere to a structure and chain of command to keep his mental issues at bay, until he is corrupted by Wilson Fisk into masquerading as Daredevil to ruin his reputation.
+After being betrayed and paralyzed by Fisk, Dex undergoes an experimental surgery that enhances his body with Cogmium.

+Cameron Mann and Conor Proft play Dex in flashbacks as a child and teenager, respectively.
 Bethel was cast in November 2017.
+He reprises the role in Marvel Studios' Disney+ series Daredevil: Born Again, in which Dex becomes the assassin Bullseye.